byCrookie/discord-music/README.md

     - Simple allow/deny command system.
     - Role-based access control for commands.

+## Installation

+> Warning: Tokens should be kept secret and not shared with anyone.
+If tokens are shared or exposed, they should be
+> regenerated.

 ## Docker

 > Recommended: Use the docker image to run the bot.